peter-olom/directus-config-toolkit/README.md

 - `export <type>`: Export the specified configuration type.
 - `import <type>`: Import the specified configuration type.
 - `config`: Display the current API token and URL from the environment variables.
+- `export-all`: Exports all the configuration managed by this toolkit.
+- `import-all`: Imports all the configuration managed by this toolkit.
+It does this in a sequence that reduces chance of errors.
+This should be the goto choice when restoring on a new environment or in CI.

 Replace `<type>` with one of the following configuration types:

 - `flows`: Includes flows and operations.
-- `roles`: Includes roles, permissions, and access.
+- `roles`: Includes roles, policies, permissions, and access.
 - `settings`: Includes global settings.
 - `files`: Includes files and folders.
 Only items with the `shouldBackup` field set to `true` are backed up; ensure this field is added to the collection.
+- `schema`: Includes collects and all their fields

 ### Examples